-The World Health Organisation has announced Coronavirus (COVID-19) is a pandemic.
-At Complete Urology Care we are taking measures to help “Stop the spread”, while ensuring your urology care needs continue to be met.
+At Complete Urology Care we are taking measures to help “Stop the spread” of COVID-19, while ensuring your urological care remains at the highest standard.

 It is important that you do not attend the Complete Urology Care offices if you have symptoms of coronavirus.
 Symptoms include:

 Please contact our office before your appointment if you are experiencing any of these symptoms.

 The Australian Government Department of Health have advised the following measures to slow the spread of the virus: